jacovis/Javi.FFmpeg/README.md

 ## Acknowledgments

 The code in this package is based on the work from [AydinAdn/MediaToolkit](https://github.com/AydinAdn/MediaToolkit)<br>
-This code is a heavily simplified and refactored version where nethods based on FFmpeg functionality have become calls to the ffmpeg commandline using command line options.
-Custom command lines for use with ffmpeg are available on lots of support sites such as stackoverflow, experts-exchange and a multitude of blogs.
+This code is heavily simplified and refactored beyond recognition, where nethods based on FFmpeg functionality have become calls to the ffmpeg commandline using command line options.
+Custom command lines for use with ffmpeg are readily available on lots of support sites such as
+[stackoverflow](), [superuser](https://superuser.com/) and a multitude of [blogs](https://www.ostechnix.com/20-ffmpeg-commands-beginners/) using a good search query.
 A custom command can be easily implemented using method FFmpeg.Run.<br>
 <br>
 Support for retrieving meta data from media files has been deleted.
 If meta data retrieval is required, I suggest to use [Javi.MediaInfo](https://github.com/jacovis/Javi.MediaInfo).